Miss MAGA Pageant Being Organized By Louisiana Couple, Who Hope To ‘Give A Voice To More Conservative Women’

 “Both of us have really been interested in philanthropical work, like donating to charities, and we figured this would be a good way for us to contribute and donate to charities and to give a voice to more conservative women across the country,” said John Carlson.

-Zhu and Williams have both been brought on as judges, as has author Rob Smith.
-The couple say they’re also hoping to bring on a couple of judges with a liberal viewpoint, to balance things out, but so far they say they’ve had a hard time getting any interest.
+Zhu and Williams as well as author Rob Smith have been brought on as judges.
+The couple say they’re also hoping to bring on a couple of judges with a liberal viewpoint to balance things out, but so far they say they’ve had a hard time getting any interest.

 So far, the Miss MAGA pageant appears to exist only on paper (or more accurately, as pixels on a screen).
 The event has a Facebook page, which as of this writing has 71 followers.
 It also has an Instagram account, which as of this writing has 525 followers.